Documentation

 Set up the appointment and workflow types your facility schedules most often.

-Use event types to create reusable services and workflows for your team.
-An event type is a saved setup for one kind of activity, such as Storage Intake, Vehicle Pickup, Detail Appointment, Maintenance, or Customer Tour.
+You will create or update an event type—a reusable name and rules for one kind of work your facility does, such as Storage Intake, Vehicle Pickup, Detail Appointment, Maintenance, or Customer Tour.

 Before you start